-- 7 There is a good faith obligation for both the IFO and the Manager of the retiring ccTLD to ensure an - 8 orderly shutdown of the retiring ccTLD which takes into consideration the interests of its registrants and - 9 the stability and security of the DNS. - 10 Note: Given the importance and exceptional nature of the ccTLD retirement process the IFO, prior to - sending a Notice of Removal (see next section), should contact the ccTLD Manager and confirm who the - 12 IFO should be dealing with regarding the retirement process.
-The person or role identified by the ccTLD - 13 Manager to deal with the retirement process is referred to as the Retirement Contact and in the - 14 remainder of this document the use of the term ccTLD Manager should be understood to mean ccTLD - 15 Manager or Retirement Contact if one has been formally identified to the IFO by the ccTLD Manager.
+There is a good faith obligation for both the IFO and the Manager of the retiring ccTLD to ensure an orderly shutdown of the retiring ccTLD which takes into consideration the interests of its registrants and the stability and security of the DNS.

+Note: Given the importance and exceptional nature of the ccTLD Retirement Process the IFO, prior to sending a Notice of Removal (see next section), should contact the ccTLD Manager and confirm who the IFO should be dealing with regarding the Retirement Process.
+The person or role identified by the ccTLD Manager to deal with the Retirement Process is referred to as the Retirement Contact and in the remainder of this document the use of the term ccTLD Manager should be understood to mean ccTLD Manager or Retirement Contact if one has been formally identified to the IFO by the ccTLD Manager.

-16 4.2 Notice of Removal
+4.2 Notice of Removal

-- 17 Once the IFO confirms that a ccTLD should be retired and has a Functional Manager, it shall promptly - 18 notify the Manager of the ccTLD that the ccTLD shall be removed from the Root Zone 5 years (Default - 19 Retirement Date) from the date of this notice (Notice of Removal) unless a Retirement Plan (see - 20 following sections for details) which is agreed to by the Manager and the IFO stipulates otherwise and is - 21 in accordance with this Retirement Policy. - 22 The IFO shall include with the Notice of Removal a document describing the reasonable requirements - 23 (Reasonable Requirements Document) it expects of a Retirement Plan and note that the IFO will make - itself available to the Manager to assist in the development of such a plan should the Manager request it.
+Once the IFO confirms that a Retirement Triggering Event has occurred and that the ccTLD should be retired and has a Functional Manager, it shall promptly notify the Manager of the ccTLD that the ccTLD shall be removed from the Root Zone five (5) years (Default Retirement Date) from the date of this notice (Notice of Removal) unless a Retirement Plan (see following sections for details) which is agreed to by the Manager and the IFO stipulates otherwise and is in accordance with this Retirement Policy.

+The IFO shall include with the Notice of Removal a document describing the reasonable requirements (Reasonable Requirements Document) it expects of a Retirement Plan and note that the IFO will make itself available to the Manager to assist in the development of such a plan should the Manager request it.

-25 4.3 Setting a date for Retirement
+4.3 Setting a Date for Retirement

-- The IFO cannot require that a retiring ccTLD also be removed from the Root Zone less than 5 years from - 27 the date the IFO has sent the Notice of Removal (Section 4.2 of this policy) to the retiring ccTLD - 28 Manager unless an alternate Retirement Date is mutually agreed to by both the ccTLD Manager and the - 29 IFO.
-If the Manager wishes to request an extension to the Default Retirement Date it must request this - 30 from the IFO as part of a Retirement Plan. - 31 The IFO must remove a retiring ccTLD from the Root Zone no later than 10 years after having sent a - 32 Notice of Removal to the ccTLD Manager (Maximum Retirement Date).
+The IFO cannot request that a retiring ccTLD be removed from the Root Zone less than five (5) years from the date the IFO has sent the Notice of Removal (Section 4.2 of this Policy) to the retiring ccTLD Manager unless an alternate Retirement Date is mutually agreed to by both the ccTLD Manager and the IFO.
+If the Manager wishes to request an extension to the Default Retirement Date, it must request this from the IFO as part of a Retirement Plan.
+The IFO must remove a retiring ccTLD from the Root Zone no later than ten (10) years after having sent a Notice of Removal to the ccTLD Manager (Maximum Retirement Date).

-33 4.4 Retirement Plan
+4.4 Retirement Plan

-- 34 After receiving a Notice of Removal, the Manager must decide if it wishes to request an extension to the - 35 Default Retirement Date.
+After receiving a Notice of Removal, the Manager must decide if it wishes to request an extension to the Default Retirement Date.

-- 1 If the Manager of the retiring ccTLD does not wish an extension to the Default Retirement Date stated in - 2 the Notice of Removal it is expected, but not mandatory, that the Manager produce a Retirement Plan - 3 for the ccTLD which would typically include: - A copy of the Notice of Removal - Date the ccTLD is expected to stop taking registrations, renewals and transfers that exceed the date of removal from the Root Zone.
-It is important to note that there is a reasonable expectation that the date provided is the earliest practical date for implementing this. - Details of a communications plan to advise the registrants of retirement of the ccTLD.
+If the Manager of the retiring ccTLD does not wish an extension to the Default Retirement Date stated in the Notice of Removal it is expected, but not mandatory, that the Manager produce a Retirement Plan for the ccTLD which would typically include:

+- A copy of the Notice of Removal - Date the ccTLD is expected to stop taking registrations, renewals and transfers that exceed the Date of Removal from the Root Zone.
+It is important to note that there is a reasonable expectation that the date provided is the earliest practical date for implementing this. - Details of a communications plan to advise the registrants of Retirement of the ccTLD.